priya6397/Mini-Ufo-Spaceship-Shooting-Game/README.md

 # Mini-Ufo-Spaceship-Shooting-Game
-It is basically a small mini ufo game made by using Python
+It is basically a small mini ufo game made by using Python framework Pygame